As lawsuits mount, doctors insist surgical mesh is an important tool

 In the U.S. there have been several large settlements in female pelvic mesh lawsuits.
 Some woman in Canada have settled with mesh makers quietly.
 The exact terms of settlements were not publicly disclosed.

 In 2016 Bard Canada, the makers of Avaulta, Align, and Adjust brands of transvaginal mesh, agreed to pay some $2.4 million to settle claims against three products: Avaulta, Align, and Adjust.
 There were 30 eligible Primary Claimants.
-After legal costs they received about $60,000 dollars in compensation.
+After legal costs they received about $60,000 in compensation.